blocktrail/blocktrail-wallet/src/lib/pouchdb/CONTRIBUTING.md

  * Code is peer reviewed, you should (almost) never push your own code.
  * Please don't accidentally force push to master.
- * Cherry Pick / Rebase commits, don't use the big green button.
+ * Cherry Pick / Rebase commits, **don't use the big green button**, see below for instructions on how to merge a pull request.
  * Ensure reviewed code follows the above contribution guidelines, if it doesn't feel free to amend and make note.
  * Please try to watch when Pull Requests are made and review and / or commit them in a timely manner.
  * After you merge in a patch use tin to update the version accordingly.
 Run `tin -v x.x.x-prerelease` with x.x.x being the previous version upgraded appropriately via semver.
 When we are ready to publish to npm we can remove the `-prerelease`.
  * Thanks, you are all awesome human beings.

+**How to merge a pull request**
+ * Go to the pouchdb repository on your machine
+ * Get the link to the patch of the pull request, which can be found under 'view command line instructions' next to the green 'Merge pull request' button on the page on GitHub for the pull request
+ * In your command line, run the following:
+    * `curl https://patch-diff.githubusercontent.com/raw/pouchdb/pouchdb/pull/[PATCH NUMBER].patch | git am - && git push origin master`, replacing [PATCH NUMBER] with the number of the patch you want to merge.
+ * Close the pull request once it has been merged, so no-one accidentally tries to merge it themselves
+ * Make sure the issue associated with the pull request is closed, if the issue was resolved by that pull request

 Release Procedure
 -----------------

- * Copy the last release post from ./docs/_posts/date-pouchdb-version.md, ammend date and version and fill in release notes
+ * Copy the last release post from ./docs/_posts/date-pouchdb-version.md, amend date and version and fill in release notes
  * Push release post
- * `./node_modules/.bin/tin -v $VERSION`
+ * `npm run set-version -- $VERSION`
- * Put the new version in `lib/version-browser.js` too
  * `npm run release`
  * Copy the `dist/pouchdb*` files from the $VERSION tag on github, paste the release notes and add the distribution files to Github Releases, rename `pouchdb.min.js` to `pouchdb-$VERSION.min.js` after you upload it.
- * `./node_modules/.bin/tin -v $VERSION+1-prerelease`
- * Put the new prerelease version in `lib/version-browser.js` too
  * Update docs/_config.yml to the current version
  * Push updated versions to master
  * `npm run publish-site`

+To do a dry run release, you can run:

+    DRY_RUN=1 npm run release

+To do a beta release to npm (using the dist-tag `beta`), do:

+    BETA=1 npm run release